partly adapted from Smogon's thing

 Note that in addition to copy-pasting the rules from the tournament idea, you should read all the comments on the tournament idea in case someone else thought of a way to improve the tournament or just make the unclear parts of the idea more clear, and possibly change the rules to address the comments or prepare for possible complications.
 At the very least, make sure you're prepared in case you get less than 8 signups, or a few people randomly leave mid-tournament.

-You should also post a question in Pokebase and RMT and (get a mod to) post an announcement on the Discord server that advertise the tournament.
-The ads should include the tournament's name, link to the Meta thread you just posted, signups deadline, and rules.
-If the ad gets buried under new posts and is no longer on Pokebase's first page, then you can hide it and post a new copy.
+You should also (get a moderator to) post an announcement on the Discord server that advertises the tournament.
+The ad should include the tournament's name, link to the Meta thread you just posted, and signup deadline.

 Starting the tournament

-If the tournament is single elimination, then you need to generate matchups for each round.
+If the tournament is single elimination or double elimination, then you need to generate matchups for each round.
 For most of these tournaments, you should give a certain number of round 1 byes so the number of players in round 2 will be a (integer) power of 2.
-If over half the players get byes, then you should generate and post the round 2 brackets so a lot of people can start battling without waiting for round 1 to finish.
+If at least half the players get byes, then you should generate and post the round 2 brackets so a lot of people can start battling without waiting for round 1 to finish.
+Unless it is round 1 and at least half of the players get byes, do not reveal matchups for any rounds after the current round.
+If you generate those matchups using a bracket generator, post the current matchups in a random order so players can't guess the future matchups.

 Some tournaments require each participant to play the same number of rounds.
 In that case, you usually must add the last few signups to a list of "substitutes", so the number of participants at the start is a (integer) power of 2 (usually 8 or 16).
 However, when participants forfeit or become inactive before finishing round 1, you can simply substitute players for whoever dropped out and continue the tournament.